crono-games/godot-rpg-editor/README.md

 ## Work in Progress

-Some areas still require improvement and may change in the future:
+Several areas are still evolving and will likely change:

-- General **code refactoring and architectural cleanup**
+- **General code refactoring and architectural cleanup**
+- **Improving internal system structure**
 - **Editor UX improvements**
 - Additional **built-in nodes and utilities**
 - Improvements to the **3D workflow**